algal/TableViewSpike/README.md

 Seven Ways to Look at an Auto Layout Self-sizing TableView Cell
 =====================================================================

+This repo is known-good for Swift 3, Xcode 8.2.1, iOS 10.2.1

 ### Hello, what is this?

 This repo shows seven examples of implementing a `UITableView` with